alexculea/Preboot-Oxide/README.md

-# Simple DHCP Server for Preboot Execution Environment (PXE) booting
+# Preboot-Oxide: simple network boot server (PXE)

 <img src="assets/logo.webp" height="96" style="border-radius: 96px" />

 PXE boot server for networks where a DHCP server already exists and should be kept separate.
-This tool currently takes care of the DHCP part of the PXE network [booting process](https://en.wikipedia.org/wiki/Preboot_Execution_Environment]).
-It does not handle the TFTP service, a separate tool is required for TFTP.
+This tool takes care of both the DHCP and TFTP of the PXE network [booting process](https://en.wikipedia.org/wiki/Preboot_Execution_Environment]).

 ## Use cases
   - Quickly boot OSes from the network without having to use USB drives
   - Automate OS installs for a large number of devices
+  - Integrate OS installs into Infrastructure as Code paradigms*

 Highlights include:
-  - facilitates easy & simple setup to get network booting working
+  - Facilitates easy & simple setup to get network booting working
-  - compatible with **an existing authoritative DHCP server** on the same network
+  - Compatible with **an existing authoritative DHCP server** on the same network
-  - excellent maintenability and memory safety due to being written in Rust
+  - Excellent maintenability and memory safety due to being written in Rust

 ## Supported platforms
 Should compile & work on all Unix derivatives - only tested on Debian Linux.

 ## Project Status
 Early stage - not recommended for critical or large scale use.
-The tool was was tested to work with limited device/network setup permutations.
+Was was tested to work with limited device/network setup permutations.

 ### Known issues or limitations
 - No IPv6 support
-- Requires elevated access to listen on privileged ports 67 & 68
+- Requires elevated access to listen on privileged ports 67, 68 and 69
 - Requires a separate DHCP server as it is designed specifically for PXE boots and not for *usual* DHCP operation
+- It will conflict with DHCP servers and clients on the same machine**
 - Lacks OS service configuration
 - There's a DOS vulnerability where a flood of DHCP `OFFER` without follow up `ACK` will cause the process to fill the system memory.